EagleHoster/EagleHoster/README.md

 ---

 ## 💡 Philosophy
 > "Tools are not limitations — they are challenges.
-I code an OS on mobile, and I love it."
+I coded an OS & Kernel.c entirely on mobile, and I love it."

 ---